Kray twins: Ronnie

 In his autobiography My Story (1993) and a comment to writer Robin McGibbon on The Kray Tapes, Ronnie stated: "I'm bisexual, not gay.
 Bisexual."
 In the 1960s, he also planned to marry a woman named Monica whom he had dated for nearly three years.
 He called her "the most beautiful woman he had ever seen."
 This is mentioned in Reggie's book Born Fighter.
-Also, extracts are mentioned in Ronnie's own book, My Story; and in Kate Kray's books, Sorted; Murder, Madness and Marriage; and Free at Last.
+Furthermore, extracts are mentioned in Ronnie's own book, My Story; and in Kate Kray's books, Sorted; Murder, Madness and Marriage; and Free at Last.

-Ronnie was arrested before he had the chance to marry Monica, and although she married his ex-boyfriend, 59 letters sent to her between May and December 1968 when he was imprisoned show Ronnie still had feelings for her, and his love for her was very clear.
+Ronnie was arrested before he had the chance to marry Monica, and although she married his ex-boyfriend, 59 letters sent to her between May and December 1968 when he was imprisoned show that Ronnie still had feelings for her, and his love for her was very clear.
 He referred to her as "my little angel" and "my little doll".
 She also still had feelings for Ronnie.
 These letters were auctioned in 2010.

 A letter Ronnie sent to his mother Violet from prison in 1968 also refers to Monica: "if they let me see Monica and put me with Reg, I could not ask for more."
 He went on to say, "Monica is the only girl I have liked in my life.
 She is a lovely little person as you know.
 When you see her, tell her I am in love with her more than ever."
-Ronnie subsequently married twice, marrying Elaine Mildener in 1985 at Broadmoor chapel (with Joey Pyle as best man) before the couple divorced in 1989, following which he married Kate Howard, whom he divorced in 1994.
-Kate Howard lived for a number of years in Headcorn Kent, in Forge Lane.
+Ronnie subsequently married twice, marrying Elaine Mildener in 1985 at Broadmoor chapel (with Joey Pyle as best man), before the couple divorced in 1989, following which he married Kate Howard, whom he divorced in 1994.
+Kate Howard lived for a number of years in Headcorn, Kent, in Forge Lane.

 In an interview with author John Pearson, Ronnie indicated he identified with the 19th-century soldier Charles George Gordon: "Gordon was like me, homosexual, and he met his death like a man.
 When it's time for me to go, I hope I do the same."

-In his biography of the twins, The Profession of Violence, Pearson claims that Ronnie Kray admitted that he and Reggie discovered they were both gay in their adolescence and would often have sex together, an activity which continued into their later life.
+In his biography of the twins, The Profession of Violence, Pearson claims that Ronnie Kray admitted that he and Reggie discovered they were both gay in their adolescence, and would often have sex together, an activity which continued into their later life.

 Reggie

 Reggie married Frances Shea in 1965.
-It was thought she took her own life in 1967, but only two days after her death, Ronnie confessed to Reggie that he had murdered her.
-Reggie only told this to a few people, one of whom was a fellow inmate, Bradley Allardyce.
+She died by suicide in 1967.
+Bradley Allardyce, an inmate, claims that Reggie confessed to him that Ronnie had murdered Frances.
 In 1997, Reggie married Roberta Jones, whom he met while still in prison.
 She was helping to publicise a film she was making about Ronnie, who had died in the hospital two years earlier.